camoverride/camoverride.github.io/_posts/2021-03-28-language-similarity.md

 However, it's worth keeping in mind that all the distance metrics I explored are, by definition, symmetrical: the distance from point A to point B is always the same as the distance from B to A. However, the "learning difficulty" of a language's speech sounds is definitely not symmetrical: all the Austronesian languages I explored have phoneme inventories that are subsets of English: that means it should be easier for an English-speaker to pronounce Tagalog words than for a Tagalog-speaker to pronounce English words.

-So if you're an American and want to learn a language that's easy to pronounce, I suggest taking a trip to the Philippines or Indonesia 🌴
+So if you're an American and want to learn a language that's easy to pronounce, I suggest taking a trip to Southeast Asia 🌴